pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # range-concurrency = 16

 [mydumper]
 # Block size for file reading.
-Keep it longer than the longest string of
-# the data source.
+Keep it longer than the longest string of the data source.
-read-block-size = 65536 # Byte (default = 64 KB)
+read-block-size = "64KiB" # default value

 # The engine file needs to be imported sequentially.
 Due to parallel processing,
 # multiple data engines will be imported at nearly the same time, and this